Another Giant Being Sued for Lying

 I am shocked that a veterinary nutritionist recommends kibble.
 Veterinary nutritionists discourage use of kibble.
 Veterinary nutritionists focus on using diets that mimic the diet that the species derive in their natural habitat – they understand that deviating from such a diet decrease the quality of food (and the quality of health).
 Authentic veterinary nutritionists do not treat disease using “prescription diets” because they use real food along with supplementation due to the toxicity of those manufactured foods.
 That material is studied outside of veterinary school.
 Veterinary schools have a conflict of interest due to the schools’ relationships with corporations.
 Therefore, conventional vets who neglect further study have inferior knowledge regarding nutrition, treating, and preventing disease.
 World renowned Dr. Mary Goldstein is an expert and owns Smith Ridge Veterinary Center in South Salem NY.
 I use one of the vets on his team.
 Those people have studied nutrition for years.
 They do not use veterinary prescription diets there.
 They know about what is biologically appropriate for various pet species.
 I am not a nutritionist, but my sources are impeccable and I share critical information with my readers.

 Most consumers are unaware of false labeling and false claims by the pet food industry.
-Unfortunately, this is more common than consumers are lead to believe.
+Unfortunately, this is more common than consumers are led to believe.
 I have tried to explain these issues about dog food.
-The only food I would feed my dogs is a non-synthetic food that is biologically appropriate for dogs.
+The only food I would feed my dogs is food that is biologically appropriate for dogs.
 Raw is what dogs are biologically designed to eat.
 These manufacturers are selling consumers a bill of goods and dogs are getting sicker.
 Vets who have no background in biologically correct feeding carry products like Hill’s Science Diet.
 Feeding dogs food that is species appropriate is expensive, but those dogs are healthier.
 Could humans live on Lucky Charms cereal day after day over a lifetime?
-The only nutrients is in the synthetic vitamin ingredients.
+The only nutrients in the synthetic (and/or lab created), highly processed food is the vitamin ingredients.
 When you see more than 4 or 5 vitamins added, it is an indication that the food itself is void of nutrition.

 You can read more about the BARF (Biologically Appropriate Raw Food) diet in my article Why a Raw Diet is Vital.
 I also include suggestions about two raw foods that I have used and loved.